$0 Northern Territory Adoption Quick-Start Checklist

 Everything in this article as a printable checklist — plus action plans and reference guides you can start using today.

-The Expression of Interest form requires applicants to declare that they have no history of:
+The Expression of Interest form requires applicants to honestly disclose relevant:

 The Ochre Card — the Northern Territory's Working with Children Clearance — is a mandatory part of the assessment process.
 It involves a thorough background check of criminal history and the NT child protection register.
 Any conviction or finding involving children, or a substantiated child protection concern, will be scrutinized.
 This does not mean a historical issue is automatically disqualifying, but it must be disclosed and will be assessed by the Suitability Panel.